WenboGong/MetaSGMCMC/BNN_MNIST/README.md

         long_run_plot_psgld.py
 with correct activation function in [long_run_plot_psgld.py](./long_run_plot_psgld.py#L116)
 ## Activation Function Generalization
 You don't need to train new samplers, use the sampler trained in Network Architecture Generalization.

+**Note: Before running the each of the following experiments, check if you change to the correct stored sample location/activation functions and learning rate.**

 To evaluate the sampler, run